View Anthony Sergio's Obituary on poughkeepsiejournal.com and share memories

 Funeral service and interment will be at the convenience of the family.

-In lieu of flowers, memorial contributions may be made to an Animal Shelter of your choice.
+In lieu of flowers, memorial contributions may be made to the animal shelter of your choice.
+Dutchess County SPCA 636 Violet Ave.
+Hyde Park, NY 12538 or Best Friends Animal Sanctuary, 5001 Angel Canyon Rd.
+Kanab, UT 84741.

 To sign the online register please visit peckandpeck.net.